2014 Presidential Dollar Value Checker: Errors List, ā€œPā€, “D” & “S” Mint Mark Worth

 2014 Franklin D. Roosevelt Presidential Dollar Value

-Franklin Delano Roosevelt, America’s 32nd President, guided the nation through the Great Depression and World War II from 1933 until his death in 1945.
-His unprecedented four-term presidency fundamentally reshaped American government and society.
-The 2014 dollar honoring him closed out that year’s Presidential series, released by the U.S. Mint on August 28, 2014.
+Franklin D. Roosevelt guided the nation through both the Great Depression and World War II, serving an unprecedented four terms from 1933 until his death in April 1945.
+The 2014 dollar honoring him was the final release of that year’s series, issued by the U.S. Mint on August 28, 2014.

-Market values reveal interesting variations across mint facilities and grades.
-At the MS67 level, Philadelphia examples typically command $80-95, while Denver pieces trade in the $42-65 range.
-San Francisco proofs at this grade remain accessible around $5.
+At MS67, Philadelphia examples typically bring $80–95, while Denver pieces trade in the $42–65 range.
+San Francisco proofs at this grade are accessible for around $5.
+The MS68 level represents a major jump—Denver specimens at this peak grade have reached approximately $900, with only two examples certified as of late 2025.

 2014-P Franklin D. Roosevelt Position A Presidential Dollar Price/Grade Chart